Healthy Satin Pothos (Scindapsus pictus) in medium, also known as Satin Pothos

 Satin Pothos Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Satin Pothos grows best in Medium light and can tolerate low, bright indirect conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Satin Pothos light consistent for stronger growth and flowering.

 Satin Pothos is listed as Toxic for pets and Mildly Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Satin Pothos out of reach when ingestion is a concern.

 Satin Pothos does best in All Purpose, Pon, Perlite, Epiphytic with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.